 The International EPD® System uses an approach where all attributional processes from "cradle to grave" should be included using the principle of "limited loss of information at the final product".
+This is especially important in the case of business-to-consumer communication.

-The scope of this PCR and EPDs based on it is cradle-to-gate.
+The scope of this PCR and EPDs based on it is cradle-to-grave.